What I Learned when my Daughter Got Head Lice

 4. Sleep With Your Head Covered in Oil

 After checking my head for lice and finding none (Hallelujah) Angela sent us home with shower caps.
 Yes she even gave us a supply of shower caps.
 She’s that amazing.
 Our instructions were to cover our heads with oil to suffocate the lice.
 The shower caps are simply to keep the oil from getting everywhere.
-You can find a 30-pack of shower caps on amazon for less than $2 here (price subject to change).
+You can find a 30-pack of shower caps on amazon here.
 If you cover your pillow with one or two towels this will also help keep the oil that seeps out of your cap off of your pillow.
 Our entire family did this the first night just to be uber safe.
 We didn’t find any nits on anyone else in our family but we wanted to eradicate any bugs and be confident we didn’t have it.
 You could do this while awake too, but it’s a pain, especially for kids and much easier just to sleep this way.
 Just make sure the oil stays on for at least 8 hours.
 That is how long it takes to make sure you suffocate all of the bugs.

 5. Wash the Oil Out with Liquid Dish Soap and Shampoo

 This is another tip that Angela taught us.
 When you have about a cup of oil in your hair, regular shampoo is just not going to cut it.
 Dish soap was designed to get out massive amounts of grease so start by washing it out with dish soap.
 It’s easier to put your head over the sink or tub in a way that keeps the oil from dripping down your body causing for more clean up.
 After getting the worst of the oil out we then moved onto shampoo and conditioner.
 Dish soap wasn’t really designed to make hair smooth and supple so some good shampoo and conditioner helps.

 6. Repeat Every Night for a Week